palimarium/terraform-equinix-gcp-interconnect/README.md

 ## Requirements

 * Equinix Fabric Account:
+  - You can create a 45-day trial account by following this [guide](https://readiness.equinix.com/Content/Interconnection/NE/NE-2022-2/NE_FLD_Improved_Customer_Trials.pdf).
-  - Permission to create Connection and Network Edge devices
+  - Permission to create Connection and Network Edge devices.
   - Generate Client ID and Client Secret key, from: https://developer.equinix.com/
 * Equinix Metal Account:
-  - A user-level API key for the Equinix Metal API
+  - A user-level API key for the Equinix Metal API.
 * GCP Account:
-  - Permission to create a project or select one already created
+  - Permission to create a project or select one already created.
   - Enable billing.
   - Enable APIs: Compute Engine API, and Cloud Deployment Manager API.